RAISEDAL/bugsplainer-icse23/README.md

 ### Hyper-parameters

-The hyper-parameters used during the experiment are listed below
+The hyperparameters used during the experiment are listed below

 | Hyper-parameter         | Value  |